cs4241-20a/a3-persistence/README.md

-## Your Web Application Title
+## Student Score Board

-your glitch (or alternative server) link e.g. https://a3-wying8349.glitch.me/
+glitch (or alternative server) link e.g. https://a3-wying8349.glitch.me/

 Include a very brief summary of your project here.
 Images are encouraged, along with concise, high-level text.
 Be sure to include: